sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 The Helm chart is new and still under active development, and we may not cover all your use cases.

-Please reach out to your account team to discuess your specific need.
+Please reach out to your account team to discuss your specific need.

 For advanced users who are looking for a temporary workaround, we __recommend__ applying [Kustomize](https://kustomize.io) on the rendered manifests from our chart.
-Plesae __do not__ maintain your own fork of our chart, this may impact our ability to support you if you run into issues.
+Please __do not__ maintain your own fork of our chart, this may impact our ability to support you if you run into issues.

 You can learn more about how to integrate Kustomize with Helm from our [example](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/kustomize-chart).